CU-CloudCollab/docker-mysql-util/README.md

 A Docker container for misc.
 MySQL utilities implemented in Ruby.

+May move to CU-CloudCollab organization in the future.

 ## Lock-and-Snap

 For a MySQL database containing MyISAM tables, flush and lock the tables, then create a snapshot.